sec-bit/website/README.markdown

     Don't forget to commit changes in this repo, including git submodule change.

-6. View the changes at https://sec-bit.github.io.
+6. View the changes at https://sec-bit.github.io or https://secbit.io.